skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **cpreks_grad_tol** *(double)* - Default: *1E-8*

-  This argument determines tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
+  This argument determines the tolerance used in the conjugate-gradient based algorithm for solving the CP-REKS equations.
   This is not used when **cpreks_grad_alg** is *'direct'*.

 \